mollybrothers/sir_spreading/README.md

 ## output from each megalodon step (in `savio_jobscripts`):
 1. `megalodon_js.sh`
-    + `mod_mappings.bam`: BAM file including the tags Mm and Ml, which contain information on modification probabilities for each A in each read.
+    + `mod_mappings.bam`: BAM file including the tags `Mm` and `Ml`, which contain information on modification probabilities for each A in each read.
     + `per_read_modified_base_calls.db`: SQLite database

 2. `megalodon_aggregate_js.sh`